akinloluwami/donezo/README.md

 ## Donzeo

 A full-stack task management application with user authentication, collections, labels, and advanced task features.
-Built with React (Vite) frontend and Node.js/Express backend using Prisma ORM and PostgreSQL.
+Built with React (Vite) + Tailwind frontend and Node.js/Express backend using Prisma ORM and PostgreSQL as the Database.

 ---